The Chronicles of Narnia: Walden Media

+Netflix

 On 3 October 2018, the C.S.
 Lewis Company announced that Netflix had acquired the rights to new film and television series adaptations of the Narnia books.
 According to Fortune, this was the first time that rights to the entire Narnia catalogue had been held by a single company.
 Entertainment One, which had acquired production rights to a fourth Narnia film, also joined the series.
-Mark Gordon, Douglas Gresham and Vincent Sieber were announced as executive producers. there have been no further updates on the status of the project.
+Mark Gordon, Douglas Gresham and Vincent Sieber were announced as executive producers.
+In July 2023, it was announced that Greta Gerwig had been hired to write and direct at least two Narnia films for Netflix.
+Gerwig's adaptation will release exclusively in IMAX theaters on Thanksgiving Day in 2026, before premiering on Netflix in December 2026.
+In March and April 2025, listings from Production Weekly and Production List referred to the production as Narnia: The Magician's Nephew.
+The filming for the first film began on August 11, 2025 in London.